Honorable George W. Bush, President of the United States

 Cc: Honorable Dr. Condoleezza Rice, Secretary of State

-Honorable John McCain, U.S. senator
+Honorable John McCain, U.S.

-Honorable Joe Biden, U.S. senator
+Honorable Joe Biden, U.S.

 Honorable Lamar Alexander, U.S. Senator